-This project is being done in collaboration with Charles Henderson (Western Michigan University) and Jeff Froyd (Texas A&M University).
+This project was done in collaboration with Charles Henderson (Western Michigan University) and Jeff Froyd (Texas A&M University).
 It was funded by the National Science Foundation TUES program (NSF-DUE#1236926).

-- Jennifer Schmidt-McCormack, Marc Muniz, Ellie Keuter†, Scott Shaw, and Renée Cole, “Design and implementation of instructional videos for upper-division undergraduate courses,” Chemistry Education Research and Practice, ASAP June 2017.
+- Jennifer Schmidt-McCormack, Marc Muniz, Ellie Keuter†, Scott Shaw, and Renée Cole, “Design and implementation of instructional videos for upper-division undergraduate courses,” Chemistry Education Research and Practice, 2017, 18, 749-762.